susan-z/susan-z.github.io/about.md

 ---
 <div class="side-by-side">
     <div class="toleft">
-        <p> Hello!
+        Hello!
 I am currently a Junior studying mechanical engineering with a minor in computer science at the University of Pennsylvania.
 My hometown is Edison, NJ -a place that is rich in cultures and is the perfect midpoint between NYC and Philadelphia.
-I've grown up with a love for volleyball, doodling, pilates, horror movies and trying out new restaurants. </p>
+I've grown up with a love for volleyball, doodling, pilates, horror movies and trying out new restaurants.
     </div>

     <div class="toright">